 Basketball and baseball use distinct types of balls and apparel.
 Even runners need special running shoes.
 In most instances, a governing body also regulates the equipment used in a sport.

 Just like other sports, modern hunting and spearfishing use standard gear and equipment.
 Waterfowl hunting, for instance, is regulated by a game management authority.
 As such, there are rules as to the use of guns, ammunition, and equipment like decoys and ice eater machines when duck hunting on the ice.
+Customized firearms that make use of 80% lower jig are best to use for this kind of activity.
+These types of firearms are perfect for beginners and can be assembled quickly even by a novice hunter.
 As for spearfishing, the use of scuba gears is frowned upon.

 Moreover, most gears and equipment for hunting and spearfishing are sold in sporting goods stores.
 If this does not qualify the two activities into sports, then something must have gone wrong in the trade or permits bureau.

 In the early days, hunting and spearfishing were considered a battle between the human hunter and the animal prey.
 The modern versions of these two activities have retained that sense of fight or competitiveness, but it’s no longer between the hunter and their prey.
 That sense of competitiveness has now passed on among participants.
 The athletes or participants are often judged on their catch’s weight and the variety of species that they bag, among other criteria.

 Also, prestigious tournaments are promoting these two activities.
 For spearfishing, the 32nd CMAS Spearfishing World Championship in Italy is slated for the second half of 2021.